Derrike Cope: 2006–2011

-2012-2016
+2012–2016

 Cope returned to the Nationwide Series in 2012, competing in the No. 73 Chevrolet for his own CFK Motorsports.
 After missing the opening race at Daytona, Cope would return to Jay Robinson's team for Las Vegas, and later Darlington for ML Motorsports.
 Cope and his No. 73 the fall race a Phoenix.
 Cope announced that he would run a part-time schedule in 2013.
 Cope made his first attempt at Darlington, resulting in a DNQ.
 Cope would qualify at Kentucky, finishing 39th.
-After two more DNQs at Richmond and Charlotte in his own car, Cope was hired to ru. the No. 70 Toyota, driving for NEMCO-JRR at Phoenix International Raceway, but after a crash in qualifying crash, Cope's No. 73 Chevy Impala served as the 70 car's backup.
+After two more DNQs at Richmond and Charlotte in his own car, Cope was hired to run the No. 70 Toyota, driving for NEMCO-JRR at Phoenix International Raceway, but after a crash in qualifying crash, Cope's No. 73 Chevy Impala was the 70 car's backup.
 Cope would finish 35th.

 In 2014, Cope's team bought the equipment from the defunct ML Motorsports.
 After piecing together sponsorship deals early on, Youtheory agreed to sponsor Cope for the entire 2014 season, enabling Cope to race full-time for the first time since 2011.
 It was a much needed break for Cope, and he piloted the No. 70 Youtheory Chevrolet to a 22nd-place points finish.
 In January 2015, Cope announced that he would return to the Xfinity Series for the part-time 2015 season with Charlie's Soap as the sponsor.
 The 2015 season saw a dip in performance.
 At Auto Club, Cope's hauler was swarmed with bees.
 Several crew members, including Cope's wife, were stuck inside the hauler.
 Cope attempted 29 races, with Matt Frahm, Matt Waltz and Garrett Smithley running the remaining four.
-Cope returned in 2016, with him driving 28 races, Timmy Hill driving 2 races and Dexter Stacey driving the last three races of season.
+Cope returned in 2016, with him driving 28 races, Timmy Hill driving two races and Dexter Stacey driving the last three races of season.
 Cope missed the race at Daytona after issues in qualifying, but qualified the following week in Atlanta.
 During the Zippo 200 at The Glen, Cope radioed to his team that he was having a brake problem.
 Shortly after, the front end of the car exploded and black smoke blew from the car.
 NASCAR confiscated the car and investigated what had happened.
 Cope was unharmed.
 It was later discovered that the explosion was caused by tire failure triggered by excess heat from a broken spindle.